rythrojaofficial/axis45/mercenary-blog/mdfiles/four-pillars-of-coaching.md

 1. bondarchuk system
    1. Conjugated by nature
    1. relatively _simple_ workouts that stay the same will save mental energy
+   1. goal is to watch for adaptation, then change things up
    1. [jared's notes on bondarchuk system](https://workflowy.com/s/FjXO.tNsKlXkFfD)
    1. [blurb by jared regarding the bondarchuk system](https://workflowy.com/s/basics-of-the-bondar/iRH2nCKSn7bITqIH)
-1. conjugate method (as opposed to orthodox linear periodization)
+1. conjugate method (as opposed to orthodox/phasic linear periodization)
    1. The name "Conjugate" refers to the simultaneous development of multiple physical qualities (maximal strength, speed-strength, hypertrophy) rather than focusing on one at a time.

 ## Technical Expertise